Little Egg Harbor Township School District

 The Little Egg Harbor Township School District is a comprehensive community public school district that serves students in pre-kindergarten through sixth grade from Little Egg Harbor Township, in Ocean County, in the U.S. state of New Jersey.
+The district also serves Bass River Township, a non-operating district whose students attend as part of a sending/receiving relationship that started in the 2020–21 school year.

-As of the 2021–22 school year, the district, comprising three schools, had an enrollment of 1,672 students and 156.7 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.7:1.
+As of the 2024–25 school year, the district, comprised of three schools, had an enrollment of 1,680 students and 136.2 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.3:1.